BojackHorsemanyesiambojack/BojackHorsemanyesiambojack/README.md

 ## About Me
 I'm a self-taught software engineer with a diverse skill set and a passion for developing innovative solutions.
 Over the years, I have worked on a range of projects, each challenging me to grow and adapt to new technologies and methodologies.

-<code>You can see my portfolio in the following link: https://bojackhorsemanyesiambojack.github.io/My-portafolium/#about-me</code> [INCOMPLETE]

 ## Experience

 ### Full-Stack Projects